bpalagi/jarvis/ARCHITECTURE.md

 ---

-### 3. The Personalize Feature and LLM Prompt Construction
+## II.
+The Personalize Feature and LLM Prompt Construction

 The "Personalize" feature allows users to define a single, custom prompt that influences the AI's behavior and responses.
 This prompt is stored in the local SQLite database and is integrated into the system prompt sent to the Large Language Model (LLM).